Credit Card Reader Troubleshooting

 I don’t have any open ports on my router.

 If possible, disconnect a device to free up a port.
 The iPP320 works best when connected directly to the router.
-If that is not an option, use the Netgear WN2500RP wireless range extender to repeat your router’s internet connection.
+If that is not an option, use the Netgear WN2500RP wireless range extender to repeat your router’s internet connection and plug the iPP320 directly into the extender’s port.

 My iPP320’s screen is blank after I power it on.